 MailChimp employs a number of technologies to ensure high deliverability rates.
 When a reader does not receive a MailChimp campaign, there can be a number of causes.
 (If all readers at your own firm cannot receive campaigns, your IT team may need to address spoofing problems.)
 This article explains how to troubleshoot missed email notifications.

 You'll need a user account for you blog.

-- Check your subscriber list to verify the reader is subscribed to the blog.
-If their email address does not appear in the subscriber list, ask the reader to subscribe to your blog.
+- Check your subscriber list to verify that the reader is subscribed to the blog.
+If their email address does not appear in the subscriber list, ask the reader to subscribe.

-- Verify that the email campaign is sending at the scheduled time.
+- Verify that the email campaign was sent as expected.
 If a campaign did not send at the scheduled time, contact LexBlog.

-- If a subscribed reader did not receive a notification sent at the scheduled time, have the reader check their spam folder or other folders for the notification.
+- If a subscriber did not receive a notification sent at the scheduled time, have the reader check their spam folder or other folders for the notification.
 For example, some Gmail subscribers may find the message in their Promotions or Social folder.